LaputanMachines/website/_posts/2019-07-15-set-vs-literal-in-python-3.md

 0.28732166300000017
 ```

 You’ll probably see a negligible difference, but there *is* a difference!
-That's because Python is doing a lot more work for the function call then it is in the literal.
+That's because Python is doing a lot more work for the function call then it is when it uses set syntax.
 Mainly, Python is storing the namespace and stack as it executes the function.

 ### What Python Is Actually Doing